Winter War: Battles of the Mannerheim Line

-Battles in Ladoga Karelia
+Battles in Ladoga Karelia and North Karelia

 The strength of the Red Army north of Lake Ladoga in Ladoga Karelia surprised the Finnish Headquarters.
 Two Finnish divisions were deployed there, the 12th Division led by Lauri Tiainen and the 13th Division led by Hannu Hannuksela.
 They also had a support group of three brigades, bringing their total strength to over 30,000.
 The Soviets deployed a division for almost every road leading west to the Finnish border.
 The 8th Army was led by Ivan Khabarov, who was replaced by Grigory Shtern on 13 December.
 The Soviets' mission was to destroy the Finnish troops in the area of Ladoga Karelia and advance into the area between Sortavala and Joensuu within 10 days.
 The Soviets had a 3:1 advantage in manpower and a 5:1 advantage in artillery, as well as air supremacy.

 Finnish forces panicked and retreated in front of the overwhelming Red Army.
 The commander of the Finnish IV Army Corps Juho Heiskanen was replaced by Woldemar Hägglund on 4 December.
 On 7 December, in the middle of the Ladoga Karelian front, Finnish units retreated near the small stream of Kollaa.
 The waterway itself did not offer protection, but alongside it, there were ridges up to 10 m high.
-The ensuing battle of Kollaa lasted until the end of the war.
+The ensuing Battle of Kollaa lasted until the end of the war.
 A memorable quote, "Kollaa holds" (Kollaa kestää) became a legendary motto among Finns.
-Further contributing to the legend of Kollaa was the sniper Simo Häyhä, dubbed "the White Death" by Soviets, and credited with over 500 kills.
+Further contributing to the legend of Kollaa was the sniper Simo Häyhä, dubbed "the White Death" in Finnish media, credited with over 500 kills in the war.
 Captain Aarne Juutilainen, dubbed "the Terror of Morocco", also became a living legend in the Battle of Kollaa.
 To the north, the Finns retreated from Ägläjärvi to Tolvajärvi on 5 December and then repelled a Soviet offensive in the battle of Tolvajärvi on 11 December.